Kikiodazie/Getting-started-using-Fauna-and-Java/README.md

-# GGetting started building with Fauna and Java using Spring Boot
+# Getting started building with Fauna and Java using Spring Boot